Looking for commercial gameboy ROMs for visualboy? Go somewhere else, you dirty pirate.

 Vitamins is a falling pills game.
 The object is to move and rotate falling pills in line with like-colored space invaders to eliminate them.
 Though this is an early alpha release of Vitamins, with less than fully detailed graphics, no sound, and several options missing, let this go on record as the first native game with rules similar to Dr. Mario on the GBA platform and the smallest such game (an 18 KB binary) on any Nintendo platform.

 This program lets you put several GBA multiboot (.mb) programs into one ROM for use on a flash cartridge, etc. Because it uses the GBFS library to locate the programs, the programs can be any size, up to 256 KB (the maximum size of a .mb program).

 It includes an 8x8 pixel monospace bitmap font designed to look slightly "cutesy" like hand printing.
 It's based loosely on fonts such as Ziggy Zoe, Kristen, and the font used on the boxes of Precious Moments® merchandise.
 You may use this font freely in your own projects.

-Download Multiboot Menu (48 KB; includes source code, binary, and a DOS/Windows shell script to make a ROM from several .mb programs)
+Download Multiboot Menu (25.8 KB; includes source code, binary, and a Bash script to make a ROM from several .mb programs)

 GBFS is an alternative to the hassle of the various "incbin" hacks (such as bin2h, b2x, objcopyroda/interflip, etc.) used to put binary data (such as graphics, text, maps, and sounds) into a Game Boy Advance or Nintendo DS program.
 It also has the advantage that artists and musicians will be able to see the effects of revisions to their work immediately on the emulator without having to recompile the program.
 It's analogous to the "appended datafile" method used in some PC games, especially those that use the Allegro library.